Artiston2005/Quiz-Game-Project/README.md

 # How to Run
 - Download the python file **main.py** from releases (Current version is 0.1)
-- Use that to run the program in cmd or terminal.
+- Use that to run the program in cmd or terminal by using command `python main.py`

 # CLI Version:
 python main.py